clawson13/charity-funding-predictor/README.md

 ### Compiling, Training, and Evaluating the Model
 * 'APPLICATION_TYPE' and 'CLASSIFICATION' values with nominal counts were binned together into an 'Other' category to reduce noise.
 * After converting categorical data to numeric and splitting off the target 'IS_SUCCESSFUL' array, forty-two (42) features remained.
-* Given this larger number of final features, the model was initiated with three layers, one hundred (100) epochs:
+* Given this larger number of final features, the model was initiated with three layers, one hundred (100) epochs as follows:
     - First Layer: Eighty (80) neurons, ReLU as activation function
     - Second Layer: Thirty (30) neurons, ReLU as activation function
     - Output Layer: One (1) neuron, Sigmoid as activation function